 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the side effects of this drug, especially bleeding.
-Older adults may also be more likely to develop a type of salt imbalance (hyponatremia), especially if they are also taking "water pills" (diuretics).
+Older adults may be more sensitive to the side effects of this drug, especially bleeding, loss of coordination, and QT prolongation (see above).
+They may also be more likely to develop a type of salt imbalance (hyponatremia), especially if they are also taking "water pills" (diuretics).
+Loss of coordination can increase the risk of falling.

 Children may be more sensitive to the side effects of this drug, especially loss of appetite and weight loss.
 Monitor weight and height in children who are taking this drug.